-In determining the base salaries paid to our named executive officers for fiscal year 2012, the Compensation/Stock Option Committee considered, in particular, their levels of responsibility, salary increases awarded in the past, and the executive's experience and potential.
-The base salary approved for each of our named executive officers for fiscal year 2012 was made based on the following criteria:
+In determining the base salaries paid to our named executive officers for fiscal year 2013, the Compensation/Stock Option Committee considered, in particular, their levels of responsibility, salary increases awarded in the past, and the executive's experience and potential.
+The base salary approved for each of our named executive officers for fiscal year 2013 was made based on the following criteria:

-- the Radford Executive Compensation Report's benchmarking survey of annual compensation paid by companies in the high-technology industry that have between \$250 million and \$500 million of annual revenue, with our named executive officers' salaries in 2012 falling below the 50th percentile of their position; - the levels of responsibility associated with each executive's position;

-- the past performance of the individual employee; and - the increase in salary levels approved by our Board of Directors in the fourth quarter of 2011 in conjunction with its approval of our annual budget for fiscal year 2012.
+- the Radford Executive Compensation Report's benchmarking survey of annual compensation paid by companies in the high-technology industry that have between \$250 million and \$500 million of annual revenue, with our named executive officers' salaries in 2013 falling below the 50th percentile of their position; - the levels of responsibility associated with each executive's position; - · the past performance of the individual employee; and - the increase in salary levels approved by our Board of Directors in the fourth quarter of 2012 in conjunction with its approval of our annual budget for fiscal year 2013.

 Messrs.
-Willett and Morin did not receive a salary increase in 2012.
-Dr. Shillman's salary was reduced by 4% to \$225,000, which he elected to forgo and, as requested by him, we donated this amount to a public charity.
+Willett and Morin received salary increases in 2013 of 3% and 4%, respectively.
+Dr. Shillman's salary was reduced by 4% to \$215,000, which he elected to forgo as in prior years and, as requested by him, we donated this amount to a public charity.